 Bringing state-of-the-art healthcare to the South Western Sydney community

-Construction at Gregory Hills started in late September 2021.
-The George Centre will be one of the most innovative health and wellbeing facilities in the region.
+In September 2021, construction began earlier than planned on The George Centre.
+Located at Gregory Hills, it will be one of the most innovative health and wellbeing facilities in the region.
 As the centre piece of a new family-focused health campus, it will bring much needed maternity and paediatric services to communities in Camden, Campbelltown and surrounding areas.

 About The George Centre

-The George Centre will be one of the largest private hospitals in Sydney and the only private paediatric facility in NSW.
+The George Centre will be one of the most modern private hospitals in Sydney and the largest private paediatric facility in NSW.
 Its features will include:

 A five-storey building designed to facilitate the delivery of innovative maternity and paediatric care